dave-msk/CarND-Vehicle-Detection-Submission/writeup_report.md

 - Helper functions are contained in the scripts `feature_extraction.py` and `utils.py`.
 - The trained linear SVM model is saved as `model.svm` in the project root.

+**NOTE**: The code about feature extraction and HOG feature sub-sampling are from the course materials of Udacity Self-Driving Car NanoDegree.

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.